Friday, 18 June 2021

 The only large air formations bombing targets over Normandy between 0630 and 0700 on D-Day that included aircraft equipped with 500lb bombs and smaller anti-personnel bombs were the heavy bombers of the USAAF's VIII Air Force.
 For example, aircraft of the 100th Bombardment Group of the Third Bombardment Division carried twelve 500lb bombs on the morning of 6 June 1944.
 The official US narrative also records the carriage of 100lb and 250lb bombs.

-The USAAF crews were unable to bomb visually because of the prevailing cloud cover, and were ordered to delay weapon release to ensure that they did not hit Allied landing forces approaching the beaches.
+On D-Day, the USAAF crews were unable to bomb visually because of the prevailing cloud cover and were ordered to delay weapon release to ensure that they did not hit Allied landing forces approaching the beaches.
 They bombed from altitudes of between 9,000ft and 13,000ft, which was far below the level normally associated with strategic bombing missions.
-Nevertheless, most bombed through cloud on Pathfinder flares; few bomb-aimers could actually see their targets.
-It is well known that the vast majority of their munitions were dropped long.
+Nevertheless, the relatively featureless Normandy coast did not show up well on H2X, and cloud prevented most bomb-aimers from seeing their targets.
+The majority of aircraft bombed on Pathfinder flares released two to three kilometres inland.

 At the same time, given the weather, the possibility that some of the VIII Air Force bombers bound for Sword beach strayed off course and bombed wide by a distance of a few kilometres - to the east of the Orne - cannot be discounted.
 The difficulties of air navigation along this stretch of coast, approaching over water and without visibility of the ground, had already been underlined by the ill-fated British parachute drop at DZ V. Moreover, while official US records clearly state that Franceville beach was originally a target, an VIII Air Force list of targets actually bombed, which is held at the Air Historical Branch (RAF), makes no mention of it.
 According to this source, the most easterly target area attacked on D-Day was Ouistreham, west of the Orne.
 It may be that Franceville was such a small area that it was included on the list under the Ouistreham heading, but its location on the opposite side of the river estuary must surely cast doubt on such a hypothesis.